Empire College London does not accept any students under the age of 18

 Step 2: Assessment

-Payment of the first year tuition fees for the chosen course [or as indicated in the conditional offer letter] – this can be in the form of a cheque / demand draft or bank transfer (payable to Empire College London Ltd) within 28 days from the date of the offer.
+Payment of the first year tuition fees for the chosen course (or as indicated in the conditional offer letter) can be in the form of a cheque/demand draft or bank transfer (payable to Empire College London Ltd) within 28 days from the date of the offer.

 Students are requested not to make any payment to the third party in their home country in respect of admin/tuition fees.
 ECL will not be held responsible if a student makes a payment to any third party.
 Admission will not be confirmed if the fee is not paid.
-Students are advised to familiarize themselves with the ECL Refund Policy.
+Students are advised to familiarize themselves with the Refund Policy.

-Course Available for Student Finance Applications: (subject to course designation and student eligibility)
+Courses Available for Student Finance Support at Empire College London: (subject to course designation and student eligibility)

 - Pearson BTEC Level 5 Higher National Diploma in Business (Business Management) (RQF)